becpg/becpg-artworks/README.md

   1. Upload a PDF document to ACS
   2. Add the signature aspect to it, with some "sign:recipients" associations which are the recipients (alfresco accounts)
-  3. Call the "prepareForSignature" method
-    ` bSign.prepareForSignature(document, recipients, params) `
+  3. Call the "prepareForSignature" method  ` bSign.prepareForSignature(document, recipients, params) `
-the current recipients (they must belong to the recipients defined earlier.
-The signature preparation can be done for each recipient or for all recipients at once, depending on your process),
+  Note that the chosen **recipients** must belong to the recipients defined earlier.
+The signature preparation can be done for each recipient or for all recipients at once, depending on your process
-  4. Call the "getSignatureView" method ` bSign.getSignatureView(document, null, null) ` which will return a URL (it must be prefixed with "https://HOST:PORT/share/page/context/mine/") example : http://localhost:8180/share/page/context/mine/artworks-viewer?nodeRef=workspace://SpacesStore/eba3017f-176b-4316-aafd-c2037c477cae&mode=sign&returnUrl=/share/page/context/mine/document-details?nodeRef=workspace://SpacesStore/38a2e156-73c0-47d9-8efd-24c84782c084
+  4. Call the "getSignatureView" method ` bSign.getSignatureView(document, null, null) ` which will return a URL (it must be prefixed with "HOST:PORT/share/page/context/mine/")
   5. Once you enter the viewer, you can see the annotations that need to be signed.
 Please sign all the annotations before Saving the document
   6. Once the document is saved with the viewer, you need to complete the signature by calling the method "signDocument" ` bSign.signDocument(document) ` which will digitally sign the document for the prepared recipients